Job Engine WordPress Theme Review – Run your own job board with WordPress

 Create Payment Plans For Your Job Board

-Enticing potential job posters to upgrade for en extra $100.00 for featured jobs and of course nearly double the amount of jobs.
-With a bit of tinkering here you can make your job plans more alluring with features such as featured jobs, increase the length of the job post itself and of course the number of jobs to post.
+Enticing potential job posters to upgrade for an extra $100.00 for featured jobs and of course, nearly double the number of jobs.
+With a bit of tinkering here, you can make your job plans more alluring with features such as featured jobs, increase the length of the job post itself and of course the number of jobs to post.

 Also worth noting you can enable a test mode for payments so you can see the whole process of paying for a job listing and make amendments as you see fit.

 Well yes, there is actually.
 Here you can enable or disable the resume option.
 By choosing this option you can enable job seekers to post their resume for all to see.
 In fact, there are more options by enabling this feature to see below image:

 By enabling the resume option some more options will show themselves.
 Here you can add some resume types and of course resume categories.
 So for example, if you wanted to give job seekers the option of adding themselves to contract work or permanent/temporary work you can do.

 Also to help job seekers you can add in some resume categories these will help narrow down job selections for companies and recruitment consultancies.
 By adding categories such as ‘remote work only‘ or a job sector and even things such as job role types looking for.

 This is a great feature for job seekers and indeed parties looking for employees for their companies.
 By narrowing it down it gives both parties clarity in exactly who they need for a company from an employer perspective and indeed from a job seeker perspective.
 This is the job seekers opportunity to offer visibility to potential employers and save everyone time in the long run by not being considered for opportunities they’re not interested in.

 We all know half the battle for companies and of course recruitment companies finding that perfect candidate for a potential job role is difficult.
 By narrowing it down and showing what a job seeker really wants saves EVERYONE time.
 A great feature indeed.